FGDES/libFAUDES/tools/msvc/readme.md

 https://fgdes.tf.fau.de/faudes/faudes_build.html

-Specifically, we used an MSYS2 environment for the configuration stage and an MS Windows command promt for compilation and packaging the installer.
+Specifically, we used an MSYS2 environment for the configuration stage and an MS Windows command prompt for compilation and packaging the installer.
 Corresponding batch files are included with the libFAUDES sources.

-- msvcbuild.bat to build shared and static versions of libFAUDES
+- *tools/msvc/build.bat* to build shared and static versions of libFAUDES
-- msvcdist.bat to build the installer
+- *tools/msvc/package.bat* to build the installer

 However, the above files heavily depend of the development environment.
-If you want to build your own, you will need to inspect/understand/adjust.
-In the case you do not need to distribute binary packages, you are better of by sticking to MSYS for all development stages.
+If you want to build your own libFAUDES distribution with MS VC compilers, you will need to inspect/understand/adjust the batchfiles to your needs.
+In the case you do not need to distribute binary packages, you are far better of by sticking to MSYS2 for all development stages and dont bother MS VC at all.